Quick CV Dropoff

 You voice is your instrument when taking part in a phone interview so there’s nothing wrong with a practice run with a family member or friend to make sure you’re conveying confidence and professionalism.
 You could also consider recording yourself to check your pace.

-More on interview questions below.
+More on interview questions to ask below.

 Got a telephone interview coming up and need more help?
 We would be more than happy to help: get in touch today.